 We define interreligious cooperation broadly, as well.
 In our view, it encompasses a range of activities undertaken in a variety of settings designed to build understanding and respect among people of diverse religious and non-religious identities.
 It starts from the premise that diversity is an asset, not a problem.

 In both formal and informal settings, interreligious cooperation can involve shared dialogue, action and even advocacy.
 Whether it is led by grassroots activists or by high level leaders, policymakers and public intellectuals, it is advanced through people creating relationships, fostering positive and credible media images and messages, engaging in cultural arts and exchanges, developing and sharing educational resources, and solving problems together for the common good.

-The Foundation gives priority consideration to applications whose funded activities will advance the following goals:
+The Foundation gives priority consideration to applications whose funded activities advance the Foundation's mission and address the following goals:

 Priority consideration will be given to applications from non-profit organizations in the United States.

 The Foundation funds projects that include thoughtful plans to assess impact based on qualitative and quantitative measures.
 Foundation staff members also conduct visits to grantee sites to evaluate outcomes.

 Applicants may apply for three different types of grant support: